5 Methods Of Medevac at Sea

 Related Read: 3 Important Man Overboard Recovery Methods Used At Sea

-5. Helicopter Landing
+5. Helicopter Landing Medevac

-This MEDEVAC method is not discussed in detail as it is possible on only a few commercial ship types (generally large oil tankers and gearless bulk carriers) and is therefore not commonly used.
+This Medevac method is not discussed in detail as it is possible on only a few commercial ship types (generally large oil tankers and gearless bulk carriers) and is therefore not commonly used.
 ICS guide to helicopter ship operations and IAMSAR Volume III provide excellent information on this subject.

-Some points to bear in mind:
+Some points to consider during Medevac:

 - When evaluating a patient, at the very least, passport and/or other identity documents accompanied by available medical history, present condition and treatment given so far must also be sent along

-- Though time is of utmost importance, a risk assessment must be done prior undertaking MEDEVAC, this will ensure smooth operations and safety of all parties involved
+- Though time is of utmost importance, a risk assessment must be done prior to undertaking MEDEVAC, this will ensure smooth operations and safety of all parties involved

 - Prior to operations, a suitable checklist need to be used to avoid oversight or omission as these are not routine operations, most of the companies have such checklist in their SMS otherwise it can be obtained from MGN 325 or above-mentioned publications.

 - Communication with the helicopter must be such that both parties can understand clearly during MEDEVAC operation.
-In some countries in case of language difficulties, local SAR authorities will relay the message to and fro, same will be the case with some international naval ships
+In some countries in case of language difficulties, local SAR authorities will relay the message to and fro, the same will be the case with some international naval ships

 - Onboard communication can be hampered due to noise from helicopter engine/rotors and this needs to be taken into account when planning operations.